 Regular attendance is required by state law (Neb.Rev.Stat.
 79-201) and will help each student achieve his/her potential.
 Please make every effort to avoid appointments during school hours; vacations should be scheduled around school breaks.
-If a student will be absent, parents are asked to call the school office (402-476-7373) before 9:30 a.m. that day or send a signed note with a sibling.
+If a student will be absent, parents are asked to call the school office (402-476-7373) before 9:30 am that day, send an email to the school office, or send a signed note with a sibling.
 An explanation must be given for the absence, either in writing or over the phone.
 The school is required to submit a weekly report to the County Health Department identifying the types of illnesses that have kept students out of school.
 It is recommended that students remain out of school 24 hours after their fever and vomiting is gone.
 Students who are ill and sent home from school during the day should be kept home the following day.